Sparse Stream Semantic Registers: A Lightweight ISA Extension Accelerating General Sparse Linear Algebra: Evaluation

 \subsection{Cluster Performance}

-To evaluate system-level performance, we implement parallel scaleouts of \verb|sM×dV| and \verb|sM×dV| on a Snitch cluster.
-We reuse our single-core kernels, distributing dynamically sized chunks of rows among cores and implementing a double-buffered data movement scheme for the matrix using the cluster \gls{dma}.
-Our cluster is served by an idealized main memory with 512-bit-wide data channels.
-All inputs initially reside in main memory and results are written back to it.
+To evaluate \revone{multi-core and} system-level performance, we implement parallel scaleouts of \verb|sM×dV| and \verb|sM×dV| on a Snitch cluster.
+We reuse our \revone{architecture-optimized} single-core kernels, \revone{distribute} dynamically sized chunks of rows among cores, and \revone{implement} a double-buffered data movement scheme for the matrix using the cluster \gls{dma}.